smarterlabs/omni/README.md

 - export (exports the code block to a file)
   + Change file path with `export:../dist/index.html`
   + If multiple files are pointing to the same export location, they will be bundled into 1 file
-- config (a block of code for .odd config settings and shared variable)
+- config (a block of code for Omni config and plugin settings)
-- md (process the block, but also leave it in the transpiled markdown)
-- bundle (adds the file to a bundle of similar file extensions: ./bundle.*)
-  + To change bundle name: `bundle:styles`
 - output (outputs the result to markdown)

 ## Use Cases